jayjanssen/vagrant-percona-deprecated/README.md

 ## Master/Slave

-This Vagrantfile will spawn 2 (or more; edit the file and uncomment proper build line) MySQL servers in either VirtualBox or AWS.
+This Vagrantfile will launch 2 (or more; edit the file and uncomment proper build line) MySQL servers in either VirtualBox or AWS.
 Running the ms-setup.pl script will set the first instance to be the master and all remaining nodes to be async slaves.

 ```bash
 ln -sf Vagrantfile.ms.rb Vagrantfile